m-zafari/Hotel-chain-database-sql/README.md

 4. Room_available: The room availability is specified.
 5. Description: The description of the room is specified.
 6. Smoking: Smoking is allowed in the room.

+# Room_type: The types of rooms that we can define are stored in this table.
+1. Room_type_id: Room type ID:
+2. Room_type: Room type name.
+3. Description: Description related to the room type.
+4. Room_rate: Room type rating.
+5. Num_beds: Number of beds related to the room type.

+# Hotel: Information related to branches is stored in this table.
+1. Hotel_id: Hotel branch ID
+2. Hotel_name: Branch name
+3. Hotel_type_id: hotel_type Branch type ID related to the table
+4. Location: hotel branch address
+5. Manager_id: employee branch manager ID related to the table

+# Types of hotels are stored in this table: Hotel Type ●
+1. Hotel_type_id: hotel type ID
+2. Hotel_type: hotel type name
+3. Stars: sar rating for the hotel type

+# Employee: Information related to employees of all branches is stored in this table.
+1. Employee_id: employee ID
+2. Employee_name: employee name
+3. PhoneEmployee: phone number
+4. EmailEmployee email address:
+5. Supervisor_id Employee supervisor ID(This column can be empty for an employee)
+6. Role_id: role Employee role ID for the table
+7. Permission_id: permission ID for the table permission

+# Role: Employee role types are stored in this table.
+1. Role_id: role ID
+2. Role_name: role name
+3. Role_desc: role description

+# Employee permission types:Permission ●
+1. Permission_id: permission ID access level
+2. Name: permission name